Flag Football Rules & RegulationsUpdated Wednesday June 26, 2019 by Tewksbury Youth Football.

 1. Head to Head Competition

-2. Point Differential - points scored minus points allowed for the season (a maximum of 15 points per game)
+2. Point Differential - points scored minus points allowed for the season

 3. Total Points Allowed